fredhutchio/tfcb_2019/lectures/lecture09/directories/README.md

 Experienced shell users do not write out the full names of files or directories.
 Instead, they use the tab key to have the shell complete file names for them.

-For example, try typing `ls seq` and then hitting the tab key.
+For example, try typing `ls REA` and then hitting the tab key.

 This also works to make your way through directories!
-Try `ls dir`, and tab.
+Try `ls pur`, and tab.
 Now just hit tab a few more times.
 The shell should bring up some options, and you can select between them by typing the first letter or so and hitting tab again.
 Continue doing this until you run out of directories.